Mauro De Mauro

 Mauro De Mauro ([ˈmauro de ˈmauro]; 6 September 1921 – disappeared 16 September 1970) was an Italian investigative journalist.
 Originally a supporter of Benito Mussolini's Fascist regime, De Mauro eventually became a journalist with the left-leaning newspaper L'Ora in Palermo.
 He disappeared in September 1970 and his body has never been found.
-The disappearance and probable death of the "inconvenient journalist" (giornalista scomodo) – as he became known as a result of his investigative reporting – remains one of the greatest unsolved mysteries in modern Italian history.
+The disappearance and probable death of the "inconvenient journalist" (giornalista scomodo), as he became known as a result of his investigative reporting, remains one of the greatest unsolved mysteries in modern Italian history.

 Several explanations for De Mauro's disappearance are current.
-One is related to the death of Enrico Mattei, the president of Italy's state-owned oil and gas conglomerate ENI.
+One is related to the death of Enrico Mattei, the president of Italy's state-owned oil and gas conglomerate Eni.
 Another is that De Mauro had discovered a drug trafficking network between Sicily and the United States.
 A third explanation links his disappearance with the Golpe Borghese, a 1970 foiled right-wing coup d'état.
 De Mauro was apparently convinced that he had got hold of a story of a lifetime and had told colleagues at L'Ora, "I have a scoop that is going to shake Italy."

 Fascist past

 Mauro De Mauro was born in 1921 in Foggia, Apulia.
 His father Oscar De Mauro belonged to a reputable family of doctors and pharmacists that had been living in Foggia for several generations.
 His mother Clementina Rispoli came from Naples and was a math teacher.
-His younger brother Tullio De Mauro (31 March 1932 – 5 January 2017) was a linguist and politician who became Minister of Education in 2000-2001.
+His younger brother Tullio De Mauro (31 March 1932 – 5 January 2017) was a linguist and politician who became minister of education in 2000–2001.

-De Mauro was a supporter of the Fascist regime of Benito Mussolini.
-After the armistice with the Allied Forces in September 1943, he choose to follow the hard-line fascist regime of the Italian Social Republic (Repubblica Sociale Italiana, or RSI) in German-held northern Italy.
-During the German military occupation of Rome in 1943-1944, he was vice-commander of police under the Commander Caruso, informant of Captain Erich Priebke and Colonel Herbert Kappler of the SS.
+De Mauro was a supporter of the Italian fascist regime of Benito Mussolini.
+After the armistice with the Allied Forces in September 1943, he chose to follow the hard-line fascist regime of the Italian Social Republic (Repubblica Sociale Italiana, or RSI) in German-held northern Italy.
+During the German military occupation of Rome in 1943–1944, he was vice-commander of police under Commander Caruso, informant of Captain Erich Priebke and Colonel Herbert Kappler of the SS.
 De Mauro was also a member of the Koch Band, a special unit of the Home Security in the RSI.
 Using a variety of aliases, De Mauro managed to infiltrate several resistance organizations in Rome and Milan in order to hunt the partisans.

 De Mauro and his wife Elda volunteered to join the Decima MAS, a brutal anti-partisan force under the command of Prince Junio Valerio Borghese, also known as the "Black Prince".
 He worked for the journal La Cambusa (The Galley) of the propaganda unit of the military formation.
 De Mauro was arrested during the liberation in Milan in April 1945.
 He escaped from the prison camp Coltano (Tuscany) in December 1945 and took refuge in Naples with his young wife, along with his two daughters, Junia and Franca Valeria (the names referred to Junio Valerio Borghese).
 Accused of having participated in the Fosse Ardeatine massacre in March 1944 in which 335 people were executed, he was absolved by the court in 1948.